marigarey/canvas-notion-integration/README.md

 ## Introduction

-> [!IMPORTANT]
-> There will be an overhaul on this repo to make it more manageable!
-> I will be looking into adding additional features as well, so if
-> you have any ideas, let me know!

 Using this repository you will be able to export all of your assignments from Canvas to a Notion Database!
 Following the instructions below will help you set up the database!